GeoStat-Framework/ogs5py/CONTRIBUTING.md

 Open a [new issue](https://github.com/GeoStat-Framework/ogs5py/issues) with your idea or suggestion and we'd love to discuss about it.

-## Do you want to enhance GSTools or fix something?
+## Do you want to enhance ogs5py or fix something?

 - Fork the repo on [GitHub](https://github.com/GeoStat-Framework/ogs5py).
 - Add yourself to AUTHORS.md (if you want to).